MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/functions-library/pairwise-dist-fl.md

 * scope: column that contains the scope, so the distances will be calculated for all pairs of entities under the same scope
 ## Usage

-`dist_mv_fl` is a user-defined function.
+`pairwise_dist_fl` is a user-defined function.
 You can either embed its code in your query, or install it in your database.
 There are two usage options: ad hoc and persistent usage.
 See the below tabs for examples.

 # [Ad hoc](#tab/adhoc)